pyglet/pyglet/README.md

 > :exclamation: :exclamation: A major pyglet update has just been released (v2.0).
 This brings many
 > new exciting features, but also some necessary breaking changes.
 If your game/application has suddenly
 > stopped working, please read the [migration section in the documentation](https://pyglet.readthedocs.io/en/master/programming_guide/migration.html)

-> :warning: The `master` branch contains the latest major release.
-The previous version pyglet is tracked
+> The previous version of pyglet is tracked in the `pyglet-1.5-maintenance` branch.
-> in the `pyglet-1.5-maintenance` branch. **If you want to do a pull request for the previous release,
-> please target the appropriate maintenance branch**.
+> **If you want to do a pull request for the previous release, please target the appropriate branch**.

 * pyglet [documentation]
 * pyglet on [PyPI]